TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 This sets the value of the frame counter number for the file name of the next captured image.
 Each image captured by the frame grabber will have a number as part of its file name - this is the frame number.

 <number> - an integer which sets the frame number.
 The frame number in the name of a captured image file will start from this value and increment by one with each subsequent image captured (until and unless this value is changed by the using this command again).
-See the grab_image and xys_scan commands for more information on the names of captured image files.
+See the grab_image and xyzs_scan commands for more information on the names of captured image files.

 ### frames_to_average